ergebnis/php-package-template/README.md

 ## PHP Version Support Policy

-This package supports PHP versions with [active and security support](https://www.php.net/supported-versions.php).
+This package supports PHP versions with [active support](https://www.php.net/supported-versions.php).

-The maintainers of this package add support for a PHP version following its initial release and drop support for a PHP version when it has reached its end of life.
+The maintainers of this package add support for a PHP version following its initial release and drop support for a PHP version when it has reached its end of active support.

 ## Security Policy